heroku/heroku-buildpack-php/README.md

 ### PHP
 PHP requires supporting libraries to be avaliable when being built.
 Please have the preceeding packages built and uploaded onto S3 before continuing.

-Review the `support/vulcan-build-php.sh` build script and verify the version numbers first.
+Review the `support/vulcan-build-php.sh` build script and verify the version numbers in `support/set-env.sh`.

 Run:
 ````